 - 1 egg beaten for egg wash

-- Preheat oven to 425 degrees.
-Grease a 12-cup muffin tin thoroughly and set aside.
+- Preheat oven to 425°F and grease a 12-cup muffin tin thoroughly and set aside.

-- Peel core and chop apples into small pieces and toss with some lemon juice.
+- Peel, core and chop apples into small pieces and toss with lemon juice.
 Set aside.

-- Combine sugars, cornstarch, cinnamon, nutmeg and salt in a small saucepan.
-Pour in water and stir until incorporated.
-On medium heat, bring mixture to a gentle boil for 3 minutes stirring frequently to prevent scorching on the bottom.
-Once mixture is thickened slightly, add apples and toss bringing he mixture to a gentle boil once again.
-Reduce the head to low and simmer for 10 minutes or until the apples are tender.
+- Combine both sugars, cornstarch, cinnamon, nutmeg and salt in a small saucepan.
+Pour in water and whisk until incorporated.
+On medium heat, bring mixture to a gentle boil for 3 minutes stirring frequently until slightly thickened.
+Stir in apples and bring the mixture to a gentle boil again.
+Reduce the heat to low and simmer for 10 minutes or until the apples are fork-tender, not mushy.
 Take mixture off heat and allow it to cool slightly.

-- While mixture is cooling, thaw pie crusts if needed and unroll one crust onto a flat surface.
-Start by cutting 3 ½-4" circles with a cookie cutter or rim of a glass/bowl.
-Place each disk into each muffin tin cavity, pressing them into the bottom and up the sides.
-Fill with apple pie filling about ⅔ to the top.
+- Unroll 2 crusts onto a flat surface and cut 3 ½-4" circles with a cookie cutter or rim of a glass/bowl.
+Press each disk into bottom and up the sides of each muffin tin cavity.
+Fill with apple pie filling about ½-2/3 to the top.

-- Brush the tops of the apple pies with egg wash, sprinkle them with some sugar and bake for 15-17 minutes or until tops are lightly golden and cooked through.
+- Brush the tops of the mini pies with egg wash, sprinkle them with granulated sugar and bake for 15-17 minutes or until tops are lightly golden, cooked through and the filling is bubbling.